History of Yeovil Bowls and Squash Club

 1981 saw a third court and a new three-rink green opened and later an extended bar, refurbished kitchen and an additional lounge were completed.

-Whilst there is now little room for any further physical expansion, the club is constantly looking for ways to improve facilities and now has a visually impaired bowls section, short mat bowls, a thriving junior section and an active social committee.
+Whilst there is now little room for any further physical expansion, the club is constantly looking for ways to improve facilities and now has a visually impaired bowls section, short mat bowls and an active social committee.

 - NEW MEMBERS ARE ALWAYS WELCOME -